MPorycki/nasza-warszawa/readme.md

 6. App will be running on `127.0.0.1:5000` <- that's the "main address"

 Or a shortcut:
-1. Go to /frontend directory
-2. Write `yarn backend` or `npm run backend` in case you don't have yarn
+1. Run `sh startb.sh`

+To run frontend:
+1. Make sure you have Node.js installed version 8+
+2. go to 'frontend' folder
+3. Install packages `npm install` or `yarn` if you have yarn.
+4. Run server with `npm run dev` or `yarn dev`.